Mortality and life expectancy statistics

 Data sources and availability

-Eurostat provides information on a wide range of demographic data, including statistics on the number of deaths by age, by year of birth, as well as according to sex and educational attainment; statistics are also collected for infant mortality and late foetal deaths.
+Eurostat provides information on a wide range of demographic data, including statistics on the number of deaths by sex, by age, by year of birth, as well as according to citizenship, country of birth and educational attainment; statistics are also collected for infant mortality and late foetal deaths.
 A series of mortality indicators are produced, which may be used to derive a range of information on subjects such as crude death rates or life expectancy measures by age, sex or educational attainment.